magarpol/scripts/README.md

 This script configures Docker files for the CheckMK Agent Service.

 ### Kernel headers check
-This script install the missing kernel headers
+This script install the missing kernel headers.

+### Login check
+This script creates a login check service in CheckMK.

 ### Monitor nodes, podes and namespaces
-This script creates services from every namespace, pod and node on a k8s cluster
+This script creates services from every namespace, pod and node on a k8s cluster.

 ### Mount Crypt
 This script encrypt LVM and mount Docker.